carlosjennings1991/School_District_Analysis/README.md

 The drastic changes we saw in the % passing math, % passing reading and % passing overall stem from an improper updating of the student body.

-However, there much more interesting findings that weren't directly related to the 9th grade Thomas High School issue, and they are the following:
+However, there were much more interesting findings that weren't directly related to the 9th grade Thomas High School issue, and they are the following:

-* Increasing Spending per pupil doesn't increase performance.
+* Increasing Spending per pupil doesn't increase performance. (counterintuitively, the reverse is true)
 * Charter Schools perform better.
 * Smaller Schools perform better.
-* There is remarkable consistency across grades.
+* There is remarkable consistency across grades within schools.